History of Rochester, New York: Phelps and Gorham purchase

-On April 1, 1788, after extensive machinations by various speculators, Massachusetts' pre-emptive right over all western New York Lands — comprising some 6,000,000 acres (24,000 km^{2}) — was sold to Oliver Phelps and Nathaniel Gorham, both of Massachusetts.
-The sales price was $1,000,000, payable in three equal annual installments of certain Massachusetts securities then worth about 20 cents on the dollar.
-The right sold applied to all land west of a line running from the mouth of Sodus Bay on Lake Ontario, due south through Seneca Lake, to the 82nd milestone on the Pennsylvania border near Big Flats (the "Pre-emption Line"), and all the way to the Niagara River and Lake Erie (the "Phelps and Gorham Purchase").
-In order to obtain title to such land, Phelps and Gorham would have to extinguish all Native American titles.
+On April 1, 1788, Massachusetts' pre-emptive right over all western New York lands—comprising some 6,000,000 acres (24,000 km^{2})—was sold to Oliver Phelps and Nathaniel Gorham, both of Massachusetts.
+The sales price was $1,000,000, payable in three equal annual installments of certain Massachusetts securities then trading at about 20 cents on the dollar.
+The right applied to all land west of a line running from the mouth of Sodus Bay on Lake Ontario, due south through Seneca Lake, to the 82nd milestone on the Pennsylvania border near Big Flats (the "Pre-emption Line"), extending to the Niagara River and Lake Erie (the "Phelps and Gorham Purchase").
+To obtain title to the land, Phelps and Gorham were required to extinguish all Native American titles.

-When the land did not sell as well as they had hoped, Phelps and Gorham were unable to come up with the funds to extinguish the Native American titles.
-They defaulted on their second payment in 1790.
-They lost the right to buy the pre-emptive rights to remaining lands of the Phelps and Gorham Purchase west of the Genesee River.
-This land, about 3,750,000 acres (15,000 km^{2}), reverted to Massachusetts.
-The state immediately re-sold the pre-emptive rights to Robert Morris in 1791 for $333,333.33 (about $ today).
-In 1792 and 1793, Morris sold most of the lands west of the Genesee to the Holland Land Company, but he did not extinguish Native American title to the land until the Treaty of Big Tree in September, 1797.
-Morris reserved for himself a 500,000 acre (2,000 km^{2}) strip approximately 12 mi wide and extending from Lake Ontario to the Pennsylvania border along the eastern edge of the Holland Purchase, known as the Morris Reserve.
-At the north end of the Reserve, Morris sold an 87,000 acre (350 km^{2}) triangular shaped tract ("The Triangle Tract") to Herman Leroy, William Bayard and John McEvers, and he also sold a 100,000 tract due west of the Triangle Tract to the state of Connecticut.
-Additional Phelps and Gorham lands east of the Genesee River which had not previously been sold, were acquired by Robert Morris in 1791, who re-sold them to The Pulteney Association, a syndicate of British investors.
+When the land did not sell as expected, Phelps and Gorham were unable to fund the extinguishment of Native American titles and defaulted on their second payment in 1790.
+They lost the right to purchase the pre-emptive rights to remaining lands of the Phelps and Gorham Purchase west of the Genesee River.
+This land, about 3,750,000 acres (15,000 km^{2}), reverted to Massachusetts, which re-sold the pre-emptive rights to Robert Morris in 1791 for $333,333.33 (about $ today).
+In 1792 and 1793, Morris sold most of the lands west of the Genesee to the Holland Land Company, though he did not extinguish Native American title to the land until the Treaty of Big Tree in September 1797.
+Morris reserved for himself a 500,000-acre (2,000 km^{2}) strip approximately 12 mi wide, extending from Lake Ontario to the Pennsylvania border along the eastern edge of the Holland Purchase, known as the Morris Reserve.
+At the north end of the Reserve, Morris sold an 87,000-acre (350 km^{2}) triangular tract ("The Triangle Tract") to Herman Leroy, William Bayard, and John McEvers, and a 100,000-acre tract due west of the Triangle Tract to the state of Connecticut.
+Additional Phelps and Gorham lands east of the Genesee River which had not previously been sold were acquired by Robert Morris in 1791 and re-sold to The Pulteney Association, a syndicate of British investors.